thieleundklose/tk-typo3-autotranslate/README.md

 ### Compatibility

-The DeepL autotranslate extension is in the first version with TYPO3 v10.
+The DeepL Autotranslate extension is available in the version for TYPO3 v10 and v11.
 Translations for news articles of the extension [News](https://extensions.typo3.org/extension/news) are also already integrated.

 ### Documentation

 * [Installation](Documentation/Installation/Readme.md)
 * [Configuration](Documentation/Configuration/Readme.md)

+### Roadmap

+* Support for alternative translation services such as Google Translate, ChatGPT.
+* Support for glossaries.
+* Batch translation with symfony command and scheduler.